gnecula/bond/docs/tutorial.rst

 .. container:: code-examples

-    .. we use the hightlight python to allow the code example selector to pick it
+    .. we use the highlight python to allow the code example selector to pick it

     .. container:: code-language-python